suyanlong/ralph-book/README.md

 - `preapprovedAssets = true/false`: whether the function uses user-approved assets.
 The default value is `false` for contracts, `true` for scripts.
 - `assetsInContract = true/false`: whether the function uses contract assets.
 The default value is `false` for contracts
-- `externalCallCheck = true/false`: whether the function checks the caller.
+- `checkExternalCaller = true/false`: whether the function checks the caller.
 The default value is `true` for contracts
-- TODO
+- `updateFields = true/false`: whether the function changes state.
+The default value is `true` for contracts

 ##### Using Approved Assets